 Dan Howard

-Dan Howard has exhibited extensively throughout the United States, with artwork represented in well over 350 competitive and invitational showcases; major art galleries in at least twelve cities carried his work over a period of several years including a prominent SOHO gallery in New York City during the decade of the 1990s.
-Further, more than 600 public, corporate, and private art collections in this country and abroad have one or more Howard works among their acquisitions.
-In the competitive arena, he was the recipient of the top awards in the three major national painting competitions; the Chautauqua in New York, Butler in Ohio, and Society of Four Arts in Florida.
+Howard exhibited extensively throughout the United States, with artwork included in more than 350 competitive and invitational showcases.
+Major art galleries in at least twelve cities carried his work for several years, including a prominent SoHo gallery in New York City during the 1990s.
+More than 600 public, corporate, and private art collections in the U.S. and abroad hold one or more Howard works.
+In the competitive arena, he received top awards in the three major national painting competitions: the Chautauqua in New York, Butler in Ohio, and the Society of Four Arts in Florida.

-As to public art collections, Howard’s art is held by many institutions, including the Smithsonian American Art Museum,Washington, D.C.; Lowe Art Museum, Miami, FL, The Parthenon Museum, Nashville, TN; Arkansas Arts Center, Little Rock, AR; Sioux City Art Museum, IA; Fort Dodge Art Museum, IA; Joslyn Art Museum, Omaha, NE; Museum of Nebraska Art, Kearney; Sheldon Museum of Art, Lincoln, NE and others.
+Howard’s art is also represented in many public collections, including the Smithsonian American Art Museum in Washington, D.C.; Lowe Art Museum in Miami, FL; The Parthenon Museum in Nashville, TN; Arkansas Arts Center in Little Rock, AR; Sioux City Art Museum, IA; Fort Dodge Art Museum, IA; Joslyn Art Museum, Omaha, NE; Museum of Nebraska Art, Kearney; Sheldon Museum of Art, Lincoln, NE; and others.

 Read More